 - What is a Track Access Training?

-This is a weekly training held every Wednesday at 10:30 a.m. given to applicants performing activity under any streetcar infrastructure or within ten feet of any streetcar infrastructure.
-The training provides information on the safety requirements needed for being on, near or around the streetcar.
+This is a training provided to applicants performing activity under any streetcar infrastructure or within ten feet of any streetcar infrastructure.
+The training provides information on the safety requirements needed to begin on, near or around the streetcar.
+Please refer to the process above for accessing the online track access training.

 - How many days in advance do I need to submit my streetcar application for my event/construction work/activity if it is determined that I need a Streetcar Track Access Permit?